 Friday night, I finished the Winnipeg Harvest Poverty Pledge.
 Saturday morning I was in the mood for a good old-fashioned breakfast.
 Bacon, eggs, potatoes, and toast.
 Many of the staff at St. Margaret’s, one of the parishes where I work regularly visit The Nook Diner on the corner of Sherbrook and Wolseley.
 I figured I’d give it a try.
 I went fairly early in the day, hoping that it wouldn’t be too crowded.
 It wasn’t and I was able to get a seat right away.

-The Nook Diner building
+The Nook Diner building featuring a mural on the side wall.

 My server brought me a menu and coffee shortly after I sat down.
 The Nook has two sections, and while cozy as you would expect from a restaurant with such a name, there’s room to hold a fair number of customer.
 I really liked the fact that there were several two seat tables in the mix.
 As a single diner, I appreciate not having to feel like my presence is costing the restaurant a lot of potential business.
 Continue reading →